-- Staff under LOSS are identified by nametags with first & last names, wearing red aprons or red polo shirts. - > Direct Care Staff who have full background clearance are identified by nametags with first & last names, wearing a green apron or green polo shirt. - Classroom & Program Leads who have full background clearance are identified by nametags with first & last names, wearing blue apron or blue polo shirt.
-(Until full clearance, they wear red.) - > Management & Support staff will wear nametags with first & last names and appropriate business attire/provided uniform.
+- Staff under LOSS are identified by nametags with first & last names, wearing red CYS aprons or red CYS polo shirts. - Direct Care Staff who have full background clearance are identified by nametags with first & last names, wearing a green_CYS apron or green CYS polo shirt/t-shirt. - Classroom & Program Leads who have full background clearance are identified by nametags with first & last names, wearing blue CYS apron or blue CYS polo shirt/t-shirt.
+(Until full clearance, the Lead will wear red.) - Management & Support staff (Admin, Cooks, Motor Vehicle Operators, Custodian) will wear nametags with first & last names and appropriate business attire/provided uniform. - Volunteers/Visitors will wear a Visitor Badge and are NOT allowed to be alone with children/youth.